Why do I need a private advocate?

 An advocate is someone who supports or helps the cause of another.

 The BCPA designation acknowledges Board Certified Patient Advocate professionals who have demonstrated their experience and proficiency in the field of patient advocacy by passing a formal examination.
 The BCPA credential is built on ethical standards, professional competencies and best practices for professionals who work in patient advocacy and have taken the steps necessary to become certified.
 (Source: Patient Advocate Certification Board)

 What skills do Board Certified Patient Advocates have?

-Board Certified Patient Advocates are tested for the following proficiencies and each advocate typically has areas of expertise they focus on:
+Board Certified Patient Advocates are tested on the following proficiencies and each advocate typically has areas of expertise they focus on:

 What is the code of ethics for advocates?